Fractions in 4$40

 Recommended Ages: ANY AGE!!
 8-80!
 If you need help with fractions, this is the class for you!
 Especially geared toward “math-o-phobes”!

 Levels: This course has one level.

 Start Date: Course consists of 4 lesson plans.
 No live classes- view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-We will release ALL lesson plans on June 2 and you will have until August 11 to complete all work.
+Enrollment is open until July 14 and you have until August 11 to complete the course.
+You’ll receive class access information within 48 hours of enrolling.
+This gives you complete freedom during the summer to do the work!
 Final reports will be issued on August 12.
-However, we will accept enrollments for this class until it is full or until July 14- allowing students to join the course at any time and ensuring they have enough time to complete their work.
 This gives you complete freedom during the summer to do the work!
 Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 12.

 I have been teaching private math classes since 2011, up to Algebra I. And fractions are one of those things that just confuse and confound both students AND parents!
 I’ll be honest, when I was a kid, they confounded me too.
 But now I’ve found that I have a knack for explaining it and making sure kids “get it”.
 Fractions are one of those important math foundations- a skill they will use throughout their math careers.
 But this class isn’t just for the kids!
 It’s for parents, too.
 Many parents want to teach math concepts to their children, but have mathophobia.
 Get in here and learn fractions!
 I’m a previous math-o-phobe, so if I can do it, so can you!

 Students coming in to this class must already have a strong understanding and competency in how to add, subtract, multiply, and divide whole numbers.

 Some of the topics we’ll cover will include:

 1. What is a fraction?
 What are the parts of it?
 What does a fraction actually represent?